Create a DPA Wait Time alert

 - From the DPA main menu, click Alerts.

-To create a new alert, select Wait Time as the Alert Category, select the Alert Type, and then click Create Alert.
+Select Wait Time as the Alert Category, select the Alert Type, and then click Create Alert.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.